Geology and Geophysics (GG)

 GG 250 Scientific Programming (3) (2 Lec, 1 3-hr Lab) Introduction to solving scientific problems by computer programming.
 Overview of the MatLab programming language and environment.
-Emphasis placed on good style, logical reasoning and applied mathematics.
-Pre: MATH 241 (or concurrent) or departmental approval.
+Emphasis placed on good style, logical reasoning, and applied mathematics.
+Pre: MATH 241 (or concurrent).

 GG 300 Volcanology (3) Volcanic eruptions and their consequences.
 Includes models for volcanic eruptions including explosive eruptions and lava flows, monitoring of active volcanoes, evaluation and impacts of volcanic hazards, and mitigation of volcanic risk.
 Field trips.
 Normally fall.
 GG major or consent.
 Pre: 200 or consent.
 DP

 GG 301 Mineralogy (4) (3 Lec, 1 3-hr Lab) Crystallography, crystal chemistry, phase equilibria, and crystal structures.
 Also covers mineral optics and identification and includes an introduction to modern methods of mineralogy and crystallography.
 Pre: 200 and (CHEM 162/162L or CHEM 171/171L). or consent.
 DP DY